Federal Court Issues Preliminary Injunction Based on Plaintiffs’ Challenges to the USDOT’s DBE Program

 In addition, the court in Mid-America found that the USDOT’s DBE program’s race-based rebuttable presumption is not narrowly tailored.
 The court cited to the landmark U.S. Supreme Court decision in Students for Fair Admissions, Inc. v.
 President & Fellows of Harvard College, 600 U.S. 181 (2023) (Students for Fair Admissions), which reaffirmed that narrow tailoring requires an examination of whether race-neutral alternatives could adequately achieve the federal government’s compelling interest.
 In the case of the USDOT’s DBE program, the court contends that the federal government has broadly demonstrated discrimination against minority-owned businesses, but then carves out preferences for only select minority groups.
 Further, the court held that the USDOT’s DBE program lacks a logical end point, thus remaining untethered to a foreseeable conclusion, as required by Grutter v.
 Bollinger, 539 U.S. 306 (2003), and discussed in Students for Fair Admissions.

 This decision is the latest in a number of cases that have challenged race and gender classifications in government programs at the federal and state level.
-Look for our upcoming eAlert providing further analysis of the Mid-America case, including the court’s analysis of the federal government’s standing claim and the Plaintiffs’ challenge of the gender-based rebuttable presumption.
+Click here for a Nossaman eAlert providing further analysis of the Mid-America case, including the court’s analysis of the federal government’s standing claim and the Plaintiffs’ challenge of the gender-based rebuttable presumption.

 • Ann-Therese Schmid